lihao-ops/Transaction-Insight/README.md

 An AspectJ-based Micrometer aspect that records execution time for every `@Transactional` boundary, ready to export to Prometheus / Grafana.

 ### `tx-chaos-engineering`
-Skeleton for Testcontainers + Toxiproxy experiments.
-The provided test is disabled by default and documents how to simulate network partitions around a TCC confirm phase.
+Chaos experiment scaffolding for the TCC confirm phase.
+The disabled sample test explains how to pair the services with external fault-injection tools (tc, Chaos Mesh, etc.).

 ---